zbblanton/tlc5940_servo_controller/README.md

 If this controller actually gets used then I will be sure to keep it updated and try to tackle any issues people are having.
 Also I'm open to any help on better code and new ideas.

 I am not responsible for anything that happens if you use this code, tutorial, and/or schematic.

+This repo is a copy from bitbucket.
+This is now the main repo.